 Report and Consent applications are classified as either ‘siting’ or ‘non-siting’ matters, depending on the proposal.

 If a Report and Consent matter affects your proposal, a building surveyor cannot issue a Building Permit until you obtain Report and Consent from Council.

 Report and Consent for siting matters

-The Siting Provisions of the Building Regulations of Victoria 2006 set design regulations for amenity impact, such as maximum height, minimum set backs, overlooking and overshadowing.
+The Siting Provisions of the Building Regulations 2018 of Victoria set design regulations for amenity impact, such as maximum height, minimum setbacks, overlooking and overshadowing.

 If your proposal does not comply with the Siting Provisions, you must apply for Report and Consent for siting variations.